rgvazava/seedbank_order_automation/README.md

 ## Why I built this

-The original process involved a lot of manual steps — copying data, organizing files, and drafting emails.
+The original process involved a lot of manual steps, copying data, organizing files, and drafting emails.
 This project was built to streamline that into a single, repeatable workflow.

 It’s designed so that someone non-technical can run it without needing to touch the code.